 At this point, these portrayals are still being rewarded.
-I think 59 people have been nominated for Oscars for playing disabled roles.
+As of 2017, 59 able-bodied people have been nominated for Oscars for playing disabled roles.

 “Exactly.
 No more.
 This cannot keep happening.
 It just can’t.
 The thing is, these stories clearly need to be told.
 There is no actor who can portray those stories better than someone who’s living it.
 It’s impossible.
 Until actors with disabilities are seen for roles that don't centre around disability — until that's just the norm, where everybody is seen for everything — these conversations will just keep happening.”